lurchmath/lde/docs/phase7-validation.md

    while not currently on the queue, has its validation routine still running in a worker, then we find and reboot that worker, mark the structure as no longer being validated, and *then* enqueue it as usual.
- * [ ] Create unit tests that ensure these behaviors work.
+ * [ ] Create unit tests that ensure these two new behaviors work.
+ * [ ] Define a function in the `OutputStructure` class that uses citation lookup to find all the reasons and premises that the object cites, and return them as a dictionary.
+Call this `lookUpAllCitations()`.
  * [ ] Create a default implementation of `justChanged()` in the `OutputStructure` class that does the following things.
-    * If the OS has a validate routine, add it to the global pool.
-If its origin IS has a validation priority, use that, otherwise use zero.
-If its origin has a validation priority of null, skip this step (no enqueueing).
-If you enqueue the OS, emit feedback saying its validation is being recomputed.
-If it had null priority, emit feedback saying that its validation is being skipped.
+    * If the OS has no validation routine, quit (do nothing).
+    * If its origin IS has a validation priority of null, send feedback from it saying that its validation is being skipped, then quit (do no more).
-    * If any OS in the scope of this one cites this one, then add that other OS to the validation pool.
-Set priorities and emit feedback in the same way.
- * [ ] Call the dequeueing routine whenever interpretation ends.
+    * Add the OS to the global pool, using the priority in its origin IS, or zero if there was none.
+    * Send feedback about the OS saying its validation is being recomputed.
+    * Call `lookUpAllCitations()` and store its result in a field of the `OutputStructure` instance.
+ * [ ] When interpretation ends, loop through all nodes of the Output Tree and do this:
+    * If it is marked dirty, call `justChanged()` and stop.
+Otherwise:
+    * Recompute its `lookUpAllCitations()` dictionary, and if any part of it changed (in key or value) or any structure referenced by it is marked dirty, call `justChanged()`.
  * [ ] Write unit tests to ensure that the already-tested validation features still function when they are automatically triggered at the end of the implementation phase.
+ * [ ] Write a new file of integration tests that test the full LDE stack of modification-interpretation-validation, including all the subtle types of situations that may arise, including changes to a premise impacting a conclusion's validation, changes to a label impacting whether something is cited, and on and on through many possibilities.

 ## API Documentation